Saintfloew: Career

+Known professionally as Saintfloew, Tawanda Mambo is a Zimbabwean hip-hop artist and songwriter.
-In 2023, he released the EP "Sauna Season", reflecting on personal struggles and growth.
-His debut album, "Rise and Lead", was launched on 7 October 2023 at Alex Sports Club in Harare.

-In September 2024, Saintfloew signed a distribution deal with Virgin Music Group South Africa, a subsidiary of Universal Music Group, marking a significant milestone in his career.
+In 2023, he released the EP Sauna Season.
+His album, Rise and Lead, was launched on 7 October 2023 at Alex Sports Club in Harare.
+In September 2024, Saintfloew signed a distribution deal with Virgin Music Group South Africa, a subsidiary of Universal Music Group.

 Personal life

-In January 2024, Saintfloew married his long-time girlfriend, Beverly, in an intimate ceremony attended by family and friends.

-Challenges and recovery

-Saintfloew has been open about his struggles with drug addiction.
-In August 2023, he checked into a rehabilitation facility in South Africa with the support of businessman Tinashe Mutarisi.
-His experiences have influenced his music, particularly in the EP "Sauna Season".
+In August 2023, Saintfloew checked into a rehabilitation facility in South Africa with the support of businessman Tinashe Mutarisi.
+In January 2024, Saintfloew married his long-time girlfriend, Beverly.